 Revise the last sentence of subdivision (b) as follows:

-The form is available on the website of the Office of Self-Insurance Plans at http://sip.dir.ca.gov/osip/.
+The form is contained in Plate D of the Appendix following Section 15463 of these regulations and is available on the website of the Office of Self-Insurance Plans at http://.dir.ca.gov/osip/.

 Revise the last sentence of subdivision (d), Note 2 as follows:

-The current model assumption resolutions are contained in Plate E of the Appendix following the last Article of these Subchapter 2 regulations.
+The current model assumption resolutions are contained in Plate E of the Appendix following Section 15463 of these regulations.

 Revise subdivision (h) to accord with new Form A-4 (1-2016) as follows:

-(h) An Agreement of Assumption and Guarantyee of Liabilities executed pursuant to this section may be terminated upon receipt of a written notice of such termination, but except as provided in subsection (i), the termination shall not take effect sooner than thirty (30) days after receipt of the written termination notice.
+(h) A Guaranty of Workers’ Compensation Liabilities executed pursuant to this section may be terminated only upon the express written consent of both the Director and the Security Fund.
+Termination shall be effective upon the Guarantor’s receipt of such express written consent.
+Termination shall not extinguish the Guarantor’s continuing liability for any default of the guaranteed self-insurer in fully discharging all existing and potential Workers’ Compensation liability on account of any injury suffered by any of the guaranteed self-insurer’s employees prior to the date of termination

 Delete subdivision (i)